Holyrood Abbey: 16th century onwards

 In 1686, James VII established a Jesuit college within Holyrood Palace.
 The following year, the Protestant congregation was moved to the new Kirk of the Canongate, and the abbey was converted into a Roman Catholic Chapel Royal and the chapel of the Order of the Thistle.
+Alexander Dunbar Winchester (Prefect Apostolic of Scotland) became the Dean of the Royal Chapel.
 The abbey church was remodelled according to the plans of James Smith, and was fitted with elaborate thrones and stalls for the individual Knights of the Thistle, carved by Grinling Gibbons.
 However, in 1688, following the Glorious Revolution, the Edinburgh mob broke into the abbey, entered the Chapel Royal and desecrated the royal tombs.